Sangdo-Han/Sangdo-Han.github.io/docs/research/unlearning/unlearning.md

 End of Loop.

 ## Conclusion
-&nbsp; While it achieved high decoupling, there's a huge claim about their metrics and evaluation.
+&nbsp;&nbsp;&nbsp;&nbsp; While it achieved high decoupling, there's a huge claim about their metrics and evaluation.
 Even though the competition is completed with some argues, the main idea of machine unlearning is quite crucial in privacy and robustness of the ml-based services.
 In the future, I will progress my works.